dabernado/iris/README.md

 ## Exceptions
 Despite the strong typing of IRIS allowing for the elimination of many runtime errors that are possible in other assembly languages, there are still some scenarios in which the attempted execution of certain instructions may result in the CPU throwing an exception.
 Some of the most common are:

-ERRFRAC - failed unification of a fraction and a value ERRALLOC - not enough space left to perform allocation ERRZERO - encountered a function which expects a value of type 0 ERROFLOW - integer overflow
+`ERRFRAC` - failed unification of a fraction and a value `ERRALLOC` - not enough space left to perform allocation `ERRZERO` - encountered a function which expects a value of type 0 `ERRISIZE` - integer overflow
-ERRINTE - attempted to eliminate integer with non-zero value ERRDIV0 - attempted integer division by 0
+`ERRDIV0` - attempted integer division by 0
-ERRMUL0 - attempted integer multiplication by 0 (irreversible)
+`ERRMUL0` - attempted integer multiplication by 0 (irreversible)
-ERREXT - code contains instructions/datatypes from an extension not supported by the current environment
+`ERREXT` - code contains instructions/datatypes from an extension not supported by the current environment